WindMillCode/Google/certifications/google_developer_platform/vids/Visualize_data_with_Google_Maps_Platform_and_deck.gl/README.md

-# Loading Data into Bigquery
+# Visualizing Data With Google Maps Platform, deck.gl and Angular

 <!-- ## [Youtube Walkthrough]() -->

-* after the lab your file should look like template.final.py
 * if issues head to Final Code Results and copy and paste the code to the respective files